mckenzielee/Qi-Docs/docs/indexes.rst

 --------------

-When the .NET QiTypeBuilder is unavailable, indexes must be built manually.
+When the .NET SdsTypeBuilder is unavailable, indexes must be built manually.

 The following discusses the types defined in the `Python <https://github.com/osisoft/Qi-Samples/tree/master/Basic/Python>`__ and `Java Script <https://github.com/osisoft/Qi-Samples/tree/master/Basic/JavaScript>`__ samples.
 Samples in other languages can be found `here <https://github.com/osisoft/Qi-Samples/tree/master/Basic>`__.

-To build a QiType representation of the following sample class, see code_example_1_:
+To build a SdsType representation of the following sample class, see code_example_1_:

 *Python*